Whatbox Logo

 2. If CSRF tokens were employed, an expired token could prevent a user from logging out successfully and accidentally leaving a valid session open when they intentionally clicked "Logout".

-Username or email enumeration (with rate limit)
+Username enumeration or Email enumeration

 Host header injections